smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

 - The Chainlink node submitted the callbacks to the forwarder contract.
 - Each callback used a different account.
-- The Forwarder contract forwarded the callbacks to the operator contract.
+- The forwarder contract forwarded the callbacks to the operator contract.

 Open your forwarder contract in the block explorer.
 Two [forward](/chainlink-nodes/contracts/forwarder#forward) transactions exist.